codyduong/Gender-Codes/README.md

 ### Figure 13.2

 <figure>
-  <figcaption>Proportion of CS Graduates by Gender in the United States, 1966-2023</figcaption>
+  <figcaption>Proportion of CS undergraduates by gender in the United States, 1966-2023</figcaption>
   <img src="./media/fig13.2.png" alt="Computer science degrees conferred in the United States, 1966-2023">
 </figure>